tfabris/CrowCam/README.md

      wget https://yt-dl.org/downloads/latest/youtube-dl.exe -O ./youtube-dl.exe

 ####  Obtain OAuth credentials:
-OAuth credentials are used for giving the CrowCamCleanup script permission to access the YouTube account, so that it can delete old video stream archives from the YouTube account's "uploads" directory.
+OAuth credentials are used for giving these scripts permission to access the YouTube account, so that it can do things such as clean up old video stream archives and check on the status of the stream.
 You should only need create these credentials once, unless something goes wrong or you revoke the credentials.
 - Navigate to your Google developer account dashboard at